-Chinchillas, if you take our advice and exercise patience you will be on right path towards building the bond and your chinchilla will grow into a very tame, controlled and loving pet with a deep affection toward their owners.
+Chinchillas, if you take our advice and exercise patience you will be on the right path towards building the bond and your chinchilla will grow into a very tame, controlled and loving pet with a deep affection toward their owners.

 Some chinchillas will even interact with other animals in the home as long it’s under calm and tame conditions.

 Chinchillas aren’t mean animals and don’t use any intimidating behavior to display that they may be ready to bite or hurt an individual or another animal.

-Remember, chinchillas are the hunted, not the hunters in their natural habitat so a chinchilla is programmed to flea and run for safety.
+Remember, chinchillas are the hunted, not the hunters in their natural habitat so a chinchilla is programmed to flee and run for safety.